michauhl/RBPBench/README.md

 ### Comparisons between search results

-To compare peak calling methods or conditions based on motif hit results, we can use the RBPBench search modes (typically `rbpbench search` or `rbpbench batch`).
+To compare peak calling methods or in general conditions based on motif hit results, we can use the RBPBench search modes (typically `rbpbench search` or `rbpbench batch`).
 For example, we can take the following input table for `rbpbench batch`: